github/developer.github.com/content/v3/repos/deployments.md

 ## Update a Deployment

-Once a deployment is created it can not be updated.
+Once a deployment is created, it cannot be updated.
 Information relating to the success or failure of a deployment is handled through Deployment Statuses.

 # Deployment Statuses